 - Current State License as a Registered Nurse (RN)

 - Current Basic Life Support Training (BLS)

-How Long Does it Take to Become a Registered Nurse?
+How Long Does It Take to Become a RN?

 - A Bachelor’s Degree of Science Degree in Nursing (BSN) generally takes 4 years

 - An Associate’s Degree in Nursing (ADN) generally takes 2 to 3 years